August 24, 2019

 While miracles are normal in the Kingdom of God, they are also exceptional.
 Kind of like grand slams in baseball, miracles are not the norm (else we wouldn’t call them miracles).

 While it was helpful for the man in Lystra that day, I think it might have been more helpful to us if the demonstrative miracle had not happened.
 What would Paul have done then?
-(W.W.P.D.) ;0) My hunch is it happened all the time– the miracle didn’t come through, and that’s just not news.
+(W.W.P.D?)
+My hunch is it happened all the time—the miracle didn’t come through, and that’s just not news.

-To put a closing thought on this conundrum I’ve created here, I believe healing has far more to do with the love of the healers than it does the faith of the one seeking to be healed.
-Whether the cancer goes away or not— where there is great love, miracles always happen.
+To put a closing thought on this conundrum I’ve created here, I believe healing has as much to do with the love of the healers than it does the faith of the one seeking to be healed.
+Whether the cancer goes away or not, where there is great love, miracles always happen.